Skip to content

 The argument

 Let SnS_n denote the position of the walk after nn steps.
-The walk is recurrent (returns to the origin infinitely often a.s.) iff the expected number of returns is infinite:
+The walk is recurrent (returns to the origin infinitely often almost surely, i.e. with probability 11) iff the expected number of returns is infinite:

 E[#{n:Sn=0}] = n=0Pr[Sn=0].\mathbb{E}\bigl[\#\{n : S_n = 0\}\bigr] \;=\; \sum_{n=0}^\infty \Pr[S_n = 0].